One Ok Rock: 2010–2012: Niche Syndrome, music festivals, and Zankyo Reference

-On February 16, 2011, the band released the single "Answer is Near", later, from April to June of the same year, they performed the tour Answer is Alive 2011.
-After that, One Ok Rock released their first double A-side single "Re:make/No Scared" on July 20, 2011, one of which's songs was the main theme for the Black Rock Shooter: The Game video game.
+On February 16, 2011, the band released the single "Answer is Near", later, from April to June of the same year, they performed the "Answer is Alive 2011 tour".
+After that, One Ok Rock released their first double A-side single "Re:make/No Scared" on July 20, 2011.
+"No Scared" was the main theme for the Black Rock Shooter: The Game video game.
 The band's fifth album, Zankyo Reference, was released on October 5, 2011.
 One Ok Rock announced fourteen dates between November and December 2011 for the Zankyo Reference Tour.
-The band also announced their final tour for this album as a two-day concert in Yokohama Arena on January 21 and 22, 2012.
-This was their first time playing in Yokohama Arena, the biggest venue in Kantō region.
+The band also announced their final performance for this album as a two-day concert in Yokohama Arena on January 21 and 22, 2012.
+This was their first time playing in Yokohama Arena, the biggest venue in the Kantō region.
 The concert was sold out with more than 24,000 attendees.
 Later, the documentary of the Zankyo Reference Tour and the performance from the second night in Yokohama Arena was released on Blu-ray and DVD on May 30, 2012.

 During 2011, One Ok Rock headlined many music festivals, including Jisan Valley Rock Festival in South Korea.
-In July the band headlined Setstock 2011, followed by Rock in Japan Festival, Rising Sun Rock Festival, Summer Sonic Festival, Monster Bash, Sky Jamboree, and Space Shower's Sweet Love Shower.
+In July the band performed at Setstock 2011, followed by Rock in Japan Festival, Rising Sun Rock Festival, Summer Sonic Festival, Monster Bash, Sky Jamboree, and Space Shower's Sweet Love Shower.
 At the end of the year, they headlined Radio Crazy and Countdown Japan once more.

 The band declared their first overseas tour in Start Walking The World on May and June 2012, covering Japan, South Korea, Taiwan, and Singapore.
-They headlined Rock in Japan Festival on the main stage, as well as Summer Sonic 2012, and headlined Oga Namahage Rock Festival, Rising Sun Rock Festival, and Sweet Love Shower.
+They headlined Rock in Japan Festival on the main stage, as well as Summer Sonic 2012, and additionally, Oga Namahage Rock Festival, Rising Sun Rock Festival, and Sweet Love Shower.
 Their next single, "The Beginning", was chosen as the theme song for the live action movie adaptation of the Rurouni Kenshin manga, and was released on August 22, 2012, reaching number 2 on the Billboard Japan Hot 100.
-Later, "The Beginning" won two awards - Best Rock Video from the 2013 MTV Video Music Awards Japan and a second award as Best Your Choice in Space Shower Music Video Awards.
+Later, "The Beginning" won two awards: Best Rock Video from the 2013 MTV Video Music Awards Japan and a second award as Best Your Choice in Space Shower Music Video Awards.